canorve/EllipSect/paper/paper.md

 - **Complementary photometric variables**:  ``EllipSect`` can compute photometric variables that are indirectly extracted from the model parameters.
-For instance: total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, and component to total light ratio.
+For instance: total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, Kron radius [@kron80], Petrosian radius [@petrosian76], and component to total light ratio.

 - **Photometric aperture parameters**: The program uses MGEfit library [@cappellari02] to divide an ellipse around the galaxy into sectors to compute the counts in each